jonathanstowe/Lumberjack-Application/README.md

 ## License and Copyright

-This free software, please see the LICENSE file in the distribution directory.
+This free software, please see the [LICENCE](LICENCE) file in the distribution directory.

 © Jonathan Stowe, 2016